mendix/docs/content/en/docs/appstore/modules/business-events.md

 Business events can help you replicate data more efficiently, by ensuring you do not have to poll continuously.
 Instead, the consuming app only polls for new data if it receives a Business Event indicating that something has changed.
 To share data it is still preferable to use OData or RESTful APIs as this is not the current purpose of Business Events.

-5. Can I try Business Events locally before I deploy my app to Mendix Cloud?

-Yes, you can also try out the Business Event functionality and deploy locally by setting up a Docker container with Kafka.
-The repository with the required docker-compose file can be found [here](https://gitlab.rnd.mendix.com/platformcore/business-events-local-setup).

-6. Are Business Events guaranteed to be delivered only once?
+5. Are Business Events guaranteed to be delivered only once?

 The Outbox will publish each Business Event only once.
 This however does not prevent business logic from sending duplicate messages to the Outbox.

-7. Are business events guaranteed to be delivered in the original sequence?
+6. Are business events guaranteed to be delivered in the original sequence?

 Events will be delivered in the sequence that they where produced in.
 The Mendix Business Events module however persists the event to the Entity table in this order.
 Once the entity is persisted it triggers the microflow for the persisted entity.
 A failure in the microflow can cause data to become out of sequence.
 Event ordering is not currently a feature of Business Events.

-8. How do I detect and correct failed processing of received events?
+7. How do I detect and correct failed processing of received events?

 The Mendix Business Events module uses Mendix 9 Task queue to publish/consume events, so all the capabilities of observability of task queue can be used here as well.

-9. How do I configure which Kafka cluster to use?
+8. How do I configure which Kafka cluster to use?

 During modelling, you can use the constants described above to configure to a local or other Kafka.
 This does not transfer through to runtime.
 During runtime the configurations are provided during startup automatically since only Mendix Cloud is supported.

-10. How to delete / clean up events and tasks?
+9. How to delete / clean up events and tasks?

 This is something we are looking into, likely by default all will be deleted after some time, with some configuration to overwrite for advanced use cases.
 In the meantime, you could use scheduled event to clean up the events yourself.
 (Do make sure the consumer doesn’t need them anymore).
 For the task queue the Task Queue Helpers can be used.

-11. How do I know the event was successfully published?
+10. How do I know the event was successfully published?

 Messages are first queued within the Outbox for successful delivery as a Business Event.
 Monitoring the Outbox entity will allow the developer to determine if there are unpublished Business Event Entities.

-12. How do I know events are consumed successfully?
+11. How do I know events are consumed successfully?

 The flow of events are controlled by the persistence of the event to the Consumed Business Event Entity as described above.
 The flow will not continue in the case of such a failure.
 They only cause for such failure would be databases related and thus exceptionally unlikely to occur.